Allen Carter: Professional career

-Carter was drafted by the Patriots in the 4th round with the 86th pick of the 1975 NFL draft.
+Carter was selected by the Patriots in the 4th round with the 86th pick of the 1975 NFL draft.
 The Patriots had received the pick from the Cleveland Browns in exchange for wide receiver Reggie Rucker.
 With the Patriots he was reunited with fellow running back Sam Cunningham, who had been his fullback on the 1972 USC team.

 Carter was primarily a kick returner for the 1975 Patriots.
 He rushed only 22 times for 95 yards, a 4.3 yard average.
 He also caught 2 passes for 39 yards.
 He had a successful season as a kickoff return man, returning 32 kicks for 879 yards and a 27.5 yards per return average.
 His 32 returns ranked 7th in the NFL, his 879 yards ranked 6th and his 27.5 yard average ranked 3rd.
 In the final game of the season against the Baltimore Colts, Carter returned the opening kickoff 99 yards for a touchdown.
 His 99-yard return was the 2nd longest in the NFL that season.
 It also set a Patriots record for longest kickoff return, which was broken by Raymond Clayborn's 100-yard return in 1977.
 The touchdown was also enough to tie the league lead for kickoff return touchdowns for the season.

 In the first game of the 1976 season, Carter saw little action due to a knee injury.
 He returned just one kickoff for 19 yards and did not have any rushes or receptions.
 He was waived by the Patriots the following week and was signed by the New York Jets.
 He was waived by the Jets shortly thereafter.